 🩺 Potential Health Risks of Fluoride

-Studies have linked prolonged fluoride exposure to brain damage, reduced intelligence, reduced ability to learn and remember, and reduced IQ, especially in children.
-Studies on pregnant women have even found a link between fluoridation and impaired fetal development.
+Studies have linked prolonged exposure to fluoride with brain damage, reduced intelligence, reduced ability to learn and remember, and reduced IQ, especially in children.
+Studies on pregnant women have found a link between fluoridation and impaired fetal development.

 This may result in thyroid cell death, inflammation, and conditions such as hyperthyroidism, especially when coupled with iodine deficiency.
 Because the body mistakenly recognizes fluoride as iodine, it may absorb it into tissues, which can lead to toxicity.

 Additional Potential Issues

 The American Cancer Society examined research and studies into the potential link between water fluoridation and cancer.